Why Adding Squats to a Workout Routine Is Vital to Overall Health

 Posted: September 8, 2015

-A common misperception is that squat exercises are only good for athletes.
+A common misperception is that squat exercises are only good for competitive athletes.
 Although the squat is a staple in many strength-training programs, when performed properly, the exercise can benefit anyone, no matter their age, occupation, or physical capability.

 Think about it: Even if you work a desk job, you still get up and down out of your chair, right?
 When you do, you are performing the movements of the squat, and incorporating squats into your workout routine has several physiological benefits many people fail to consider.